GraphingLib/GraphingLib/docs/handbook/smart_figure_advanced.rst

 Retrieving Elements
 -------------------

-You can retrieve elements using indexing.
-Indexing in a subplot that contains :class:`~graphinglib.Plottable` objects will return a list of these elements:
+You can retrieve child plots using indexing.
+Indexing returns the :class:`~graphinglib.SmartFigure` occupying the requested position:

 .. plot::
     :context: close-figs